dtuait/pwned-proxy/README.md

 requests for both `localhost` and `api.dtuaitsoc.ngrok.dev` thanks to the `ALLOWED_HOSTS` configuration.
 On first start, migrations are applied and a superuser is created using the credentials from your `.env` file.
+The admin username and password will be echoed in the terminal when the containers start so you can copy them for login.

 You can then log into the admin interface at `http://localhost:8000/admin/` (or via your ngrok domain) using the